 I was 'born and bred' as they say, in the Cambridgeshire Fens and I couldn’t imagine living anywhere else as I love the flat and scenic landscape which stretches as far as the eye can see.

 I am married with a large family of children and grandchildren and a good few animals in tow as well including horses and dogs.
-I was forced to give up full time work soon after I was diagnosed with MS about twenty years ago, but still work part time in my hubby’s office which keeps me out of mischief.
+I was forced to give up full time work soon after I was diagnosed with MS about twenty five years ago, but still work part time in my hubby’s office which keeps me out of mischief.

 When I look back I realise that I have been crafting all my life in one form or another and as a child spent many hours sticking bits of card and paper together with flour and water, no fancy glues in those days !
 Like so many crafters I did cross stitch and when my children were small had fun creating ‘Blue Peter’ inspired makes with them.